 - Hospitalization dates or trips to the ER, if applicable

 Bonus Tip: You’re more likely to get disability for depression if you list multiple health problems on your application.
-About 62% of people approved for benefits list 2-5 conditions on their SSD claims.
+About 62% of people approved for benefits list multiple conditions on their SSD claims.

 You May Qualify for Legal Assistance

-Filing your disability for depression claim through a Social Security attorney doubles your chances for approval on your first try.
-Since these lawyers always work on contingency, you pay $0 for legal assistance if you don’t win benefits.
-The SSA approves 1 in 5 first-time applicants for benefits, on average (21%), and most of them have legal assistance (17.7%).
-If you apply on your own, you’ll likely wait almost two years to receive your first disability for depression payment.
+Filing your claim through a Social Security attorney triples your chances for benefit approval.
+Since these lawyers always work on contingency, you pay $0 if you don’t win.
+The SSA approves 1 in 5 first-time applicants for benefits, on average (20%), and most of them have legal assistance (17.7%).

-You can sign up for a free phone call from a lawyer who’s available to answer your claim questions today.
-This means you’ll get free legal advice over the phone without ever leaving your house.
-You’re not obligated to do anything else or have that lawyer file your disability for depression claim.
-But if that lawyer does help you win benefits, then you’ll only pay a small, one-time fee.
+You can sign up for a free phone call from a lawyer who can answer your claim questions today.
+You’re not obligated to do anything else.
+But if you win, you’ll only pay a small, one-time fee.